hackclub/hackclub/case_studies/san_mateo_high_school/2015-12-02_meet_15/planning.md

 - Go through
   [slides](https://github.com/SMHS-Programming/club/blob/c83b49ce1e08f03f5999a5106f5e1540600328e5/meetings/12_02_Meeting_XV.pdf)
-- Talk About hackathons coming up, make sure to tell everyone that hackGenY is very competitive.
+- Talk About hackathons coming up, make sure to tell everyone that HackGenY is very competitive.
 - Go into Project Week, explain what the hackers have learned and what they can build.
-- Talk about the Field Trip at Youtube HQ!
+- Talk about the Field Trip at YouTube HQ!
 - Talk about Twilio sponsoring some prizes and why everyone should present.
 - Do a Brainstorming activity depending on amount of people in the club.
 - Notify the hackers that next week there won't be any meet.